I read with great interest editorials by Thomas Heffner. Many of them are strong “Wake Up!” calls. Every American should see them!

 Search Results for: thomas heffner

-Senator Byron Dorgan — junior United States Senator from North Dakota, a member of the North Dakota Democratic-NPL Party, the North Dakota affiliate of the Democratic Party.
-In the Senate, he is Chairman of the Democratic Policy Committee and chairman of the Committee on Indian Affairs.
+Former Senator Byron Dorgan — former junior United States Senator from North Dakota, a member of the North Dakota Democratic-NPL Party, the North Dakota affiliate of the Democratic Party.
+He is now a senior policy advisor for a Washington, DC law firm.

 Dan Merica — political cartoonist and commentator